AndrewLuyt/week4-project/harmful_weather.md

 # Results

-## Across the United States, which types of events (as indicated in the EVTYPE variable) are most harmful with respect to population health?
+## Across the United States, which types of events are most harmful to population health?

 Here we sum the fatalities and injuries across `evtype`, select the ten largest